Online Poll: How Worried Are You About December Heating Bills? - NewsBreak

 capcity.news

-CHEYENNE, Wyo. — A GoFundMe page has been launched to help the wife and son of an elderly Cheyenne man who perished last Friday after being trapped in a house fire.
+CHEYENNE, Wyo. — An elderly male passed away last Friday after being trapped underneath a burning house, the Laramie County Sheriff’s Department announced this evening.
 On Dec.
-23, Laramie County firefighters responded to a residential fire on the 800 block of Mitchell Court and found an elderly man dead at the scene.
+23 at around 1:30 p.m., units from Laramie County Fire District #1, Laramie County Fire Authority, Wyoming National Guard Fire, Cheyenne Fire and Rescue and American Medical Response responded to a residential fire on the 800 block of Mitchell Court.

 Windsor, CO